 Got a crusty old MacBook?
 Maybe Apple has discontinued support for your machine, and you’re not too thrilled about it.
 Is your Mac even crustier than that?
 Those of you still rocking PowerPC hardware can inject new life with the right distribution.

 Lubuntu is a solid choice.
 It’s an unashamedly lightweight version of Ubuntu that uses the minimal LXDE desktop environment.
-In place of the usual Ubuntu fare are a suit of similarly lightweight applications with very low hardware requirements.
+In place of the usual Ubuntu fare are a suite of similarly lightweight applications with very low hardware requirements.

 On top of this, it’s frequently updated with 32-bit and 64-bit version available for most PCs built in the last 15 years.
 There are also PowerPC LTS (longterm support) builds for older Mac models, and a Raspberry Pi optimized version too.

 If you want to turn your ageing old Mac into something useful like a word processor, file server, or simple web browser for office use, give Lubuntu a whirl.
 Compatibility with Ubuntu software and hardware optimizations make it a great choice for newbies too.